bugrahangonen/IE221-Teamwork3-Group18/README.md

 - Central Limit Theorem (CLT)
 - Monte Carlo estimation of π

+  ### Central Limit Theorem (CLT) Simulation

+This simulation demonstrates the Central Limit Theorem using uniformly distributed random variables.
+For different sample sizes (n = 2, 5, 10, 30, 50), repeated samples are generated and standardized sums
+are computed according to the CLT formulation.

+Histograms are produced to visualize how the distribution of the standardized sums converges to the normal distribution as the sample size increases.
+This behavior illustrates convergence in distribution, which is the key concept behind the Central Limit Theorem.

+The results confirm that even when the underlying distribution is uniform, the distribution of the standardized sample means approaches a normal distribution for sufficiently large sample sizes.

 All simulations produce graphical outputs to illustrate convergence behavior.

 ---